fangfufu/C-unformatter/README.md

 C-unformatter
 =============

-Remove whitespaces in your source code to prove your masculinity.
+Remove white-spaces and optionally comments in your source code to show your masculinity.

 Installation
 ------------